This post may contain affiliate links. Click here to read my full disclosure.

 Financial independence and how to retire early is all the rage on personal finance blogs right now.
 Ignore all of the noise and fancy words like tax-loss harvesting and geo-arbitrage.
 They can be off-putting and make things sound more complex than they need to be.

 I’m going to show you in four steps how it can be possible to reach financial independence by the time you’re 40 years old while earning $40K a year.
+Now, this article isn’t going to show you how to grow wealth but how to live on a modest income.

 This is the ultimate beginner’s guide to financial independence!